-The Carbon Footprint is not shown against its benchmark as the product does not have a carbon objective.
-We have provided current and prior year data.
+The fund seeks to promote sustainability.
+For comparison purposes, the total carbon footprint of the fund/mandate is shown against the total carbon footprint of a broad market index.
+We have also provided current and prior year data.
 This can be used for comparison purposes.
 Our data provider for the company values has changed.
 We have implemented a comprehensive mapping exercise that has improved the linkage between carbon data and holding records.
 Further, carbon footprint for sovereigns has not been included in the calculation this year.
 To aid comparison, our results for 2023 have been recalculated using our updated data sources and may not match what was historically published.